u2u-labs/node-p2p-contracts/contracts/nodes storage/README.md

 ## State Variables

+- `address operator`: The address of the contract operator.
 - `mapping(address => bool) _isNode`: Tracks whether a node is currently valid.
 - `mapping(address => bool) _removedNodes`: Tracks whether a node was ever removed.
 - `mapping(address => bool) _nodeExistsInList`: Ensures a node appears only once in the `_nodeList`.